jimbro1000/virtual6809/README.md

 This project is a simple emulation of the Motorola 6809 8/16-bit processor in javascript

-In addition to the processor the project emulates the associated memory and interface chips that are required to interact with the "outside" world.
+In addition to the processor the project simulates the associated memory and interface chips that are required to interact with the "outside" world.

-The Motorola reference design utilises a 64k memory model, a 6847 VDG, and 6821 PIA chips and while this project can emulate those chips it allows the use of other chip designs in the same role.
+The Motorola reference design utilises a 64k memory model, a 6847 VDG, and 6821 PIA chips and while this project can simulate those chips it allows the use of other chip designs in the same role.

 ## Memory ##